joelpurra/factorio-save-upgrader/README.md

 | 0.13    | ❌      | ❓             |
 | 0.12    | ❌      | ❓             |

-Older versions are not supported, unless someone publishes a compatible Docker image.
+Older versions are not supported, unless someone publishes a compatible container image.
 Version 0.18 is no longer available, but should be equivalent to 1.0.

 ## Limitations